VIC Feed In Tariff Information

 From 1 January 2017, customers who came off the VIC Transitional and Premium Feed-in Tariff schemes have been able to access the same feed-in tariffs available to other solar customers.

-Most systems receiving the Premium high feed-in tariff are only 1.5kW and tiny by today’s standards.
-As the high tariff will soon be gone, now is a good time to consider upgrading to a large new solar system.
+Most systems receiving the Premium high feed-in tariff were only 1.5kW, which is tiny by today’s standards.
+If you have one of these small systems, now the high tariff is gone, it’s a good time to consider upgrading to a large new solar system.

 To get your quotes, please enter your postcode: